FRANK-RAN/Quantum-Measurement-Software/README.md

 The cross-correlation between the two channels within one segment is defined as:

 $$
-C_{ij} = \left( A_i - A_{i+8} \right) \times \left( B_j - B_{j+8} \right)
+C_{i,j} = \left( A_i - A_{i+8} \right) \times \left( B_j - B_{j+8} \right)
 $$

-where \(i, j\) range from 1 to 8.
+where \( i, j \) range from 1 to 8.
 The matrix is visualized below in *Figure 3: Cross-Correlation Matrix*.

 ![Cross-Correlation Matrix](./Images/correlationMatrixHeatMap.png)
 *Figure 3: Cross-Correlation Matrix*

-After computing all cross-correlation matrices for one batch of data, we average them to obtain the mean cross-correlation matrix:
+After computing all cross-correlation matrices for one batch of data, the matrices are averaged to obtain the mean cross-correlation matrix:

-$
+$$
 \overline{C}_{i,j} = \frac{1}{N} \sum_{k=1}^{N} C_{i,j}^{(k)}
-$
+$$

-where \(N\) is the total number of segments.
+where \( N \) is the total number of segments.

-In conclusion, for one batch of data—for example, with 1 million segments—after the computation, we obtain a mean cross-correlation matrix consisting of 64 elements.
+For one batch of data—for example, with 1 million segments—the final result is a mean cross-correlation matrix consisting of 64 elements.

 ## CUDA Programming

+The CUDA programming was used to compute the mean cross correlation matrix for batchs of data.
+CUDA programming used will be introdcued in the section.

-First, we introduce the basics of CUDA programming, followed by the design of the CUDA program at the kernel level and memory optimization techniques.
+The basics of CUDA programming are introduced first, followed by the design of the CUDA program at the kernel level and a discussion of memory optimization techniques.
+Finally, recommended learning resources are introcued to speed learning curve.

+### CUDA Porgramming Basics
+CUDA is a parallel programming platform and language developed by NVIDA.
+CUDA is highly optimized for NVIDA GPUs.
+CUDA provided C++ extension for programmers to write codes for computing.
+What CUDA is doing is compiling codes wrote by programmers to instructions run on GPU and